A Proven Approach to Building Loving Relationships That Last

 If you’ve read this far and you want to know if EFT can help you, perhaps something is not going the way you would like in your relationship?
 Perhaps there has been a specific breach of trust or maybe there is a pattern of relating which is grinding away at your bond and distance or conflict is increasing.

 I have worked with EFT in new relationships and relationships of 40 years.
 Over and over great shifts occur, healing bonds and increasing closeness.
-I assist people both in-person in Melbourne or Online and by prior arrangment in Sydney.
+I assist people both in-person in Melbourne or Online.

-If you’d like to take another step and find out more for your own purposes.
-It’s easier than you might imagine – just use this link to select a time for an Introductory Call.
+If you’d like to take another step.
+It’s easier than you might imagine – just use this link to select a time for an Introductory Session.
 Let’s meet in a video call and find out if EFT could be a match for you!